seacode/gmacs/README.md

   * Year, Season, Fleet/Survey, Sex, Type (of data), Shell Condition, Maturity, No. Samples, Data

 Model specifcations are controlled through the `model.ctl` file.
-During the read-in procedure, helpful messages are printed to screen and information read in from both the data and control files is printed to a separate file called `echoinput.rep` allowing users to check and debug their input.
-For more information, see the general user-guide at: [Gmacs Wiki](https://github.com/seacode/gmacs).
+Information read in from both the data and control files is printed to a separate file called `echoinput.rep` allowing users to check and debug their input.
+For more information on using Gmacs see the user-guide: [Gmacs Wiki](https://github.com/seacode/gmacs/wiki).

+## R Package for Gmacs
+An R package, called `gmr` is under development in support of Gmacs.
+The package provides functions for creating plots from Gmacs output files.
+A full pilot version is intended for release in September 2014, timed to coincide with the next stable release of Gmacs.
+Current development versions of the package can be downloaded from Github directly through R, see https://github.com/seacode/gmr for details.

 ## Simulation Mode
 A simulation-estimation procedure can be performed with Gmacs, by using the `gmacs -sim` flag.
 For example, try `gmacs -sim 123`, where 123 is a random number seed.

-## R Package for Gmacs
-An R package, called `gmr` is under development for Gmacs: a full pilot version is intended for release in September 2014, timed to coincide with the next stable release of Gmacs.
-Current development versions of the package can be downloaded from Github directly through R, see https://github.com/seacode/gmr for details.

 ## Development
 This software is under development and is not yet intended for general use.
-If you would like to contribute to the project, please contact [Athol Whitten](mailto:whittena@uw.edu).
+If you would like to contribute to the project, please see the [Developers Guide](https://github.com/seacode/gmacs/wiki/5.-Developers).